hdlugas/MZsearch/paper/paper.md

 between the mass spectrum of the unknown chemical compound and each mass spectrum in a reference library.
 The unknown chemical compound is then identified as the one from the reference library whose mass spectrum is most similar to that of the unknown compound.
-We present 'MZsearch', a command-line tool written in Python that implements spectral library matching.
-The 'MZsearch' tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS).
+We present MZsearch, a command-line tool written in Python that implements spectral library matching.
+The MZsearch tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS).

 # Statement of need

 There exist several open-source software tools for working with mass spectrometry data.
-The Python package 'matchms' allows one to perform spectral library matching for both GC-MS and LC-MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
-The 'pyOpenMS' tool, which is a Python wrapper of the 'OpenMS' tool, is for analyzing LC-MS data and provides common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
-The Python package 'spectrum_utils' provides functionality for preprocessing and visualizing mass spectrometry data [@Bittremieux2020].
-The R package 'metID' is a tool for LC-MS-based compound identification with a focus on allowing users to combine their in-house database(s) with public databases [@Shen2022].
-The R Shiny package 'ShinyMetID' provides users six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier Transformation, Discrete Wavelet Transformation, and Semi-Partial Correlation) and a graphical user interface (GUI) to
+The Python package matchms allows one to perform spectral library matching for both GC-MS and LC-MS and provides an application programming interface (API) for users to define their own spectrum preprocessing transformations and similarity measures [@Huber2020].
+The pyOpenMS tool, which is a Python wrapper of the OpenMS tool, is for analyzing LC-MS data and provides common spectrum preprocessing transformations such as filtering based on m/z and intensity values [@Rost2014; @Rost2016].
+The Python package spectrum_utils provides functionality for preprocessing and visualizing mass spectrometry data [@Bittremieux2020].
+The R package metID is a tool for LC-MS-based compound identification with a focus on allowing users to combine their in-house database(s) with public databases [@Shen2022].
+The R Shiny package ShinyMetID provides users six similarity measures (Cosine, Weighted Cosine, Stein & Scott, Discrete Fourier Transformation, Discrete Wavelet Transformation, and Semi-Partial Correlation) and a graphical user interface (GUI) to